mingqi2014/mingqi2014.github.io/README.md

 ### Codes and Syntax

 Markdown will be the main syntax applied in webpage construction.
 I will add more functions for possible interactions in the future, using other languages.
-Mingqi Xie is insofar the only contributor to this project.
+I am insofar the only contributor to this project.

 ### Human Languages and Expression

 English will be the main language in this website.
 I mostly use English, Chinese, Korean and French for work, research and daily conversation.
-Some content including publications and writings may use other languages.
-This is a personal website but its main purpose is an academic platform for a junior scholar like me.
+Some content including publications and writings may include other languages.
+This is a personal website but its main purpose is an academic platform for me as a junior scholar.
 While I treasure the very space to express myself thus more personlized expression may be presented here.

 ### TO DO LIST...